From the Desk of Dr. James Greenblatt

 However, over time, it became clear there was another factor, one likely related to lower levels of acetylcholine.
 The key for sustained improvements over the long term was the inclusion of the B vitamins, although dosing was of critical importance to achieve proper benefits.

 As a side effect of treatment, it wasn’t unusual that patients also had significant improvements in chronic gastrointestinal problems.
 Over the course of her practice, Dr. Gominak refined her approach that combines vitamin D and B vitamins that proved effective for relieving sleep disorders and improving, or resolving immune dysregulation and gastrointestinal health problems.
 She has previously published two separate articles in the medical literature on her research findings (Gominak 2012, Gominak 2016).

-We hosted a webinar on July 2021 with Dr. Gominak where she presented her research on vitamin D, vitamin B complex, and sleep disorders.
+We host a webinar with Dr. Gominak where she presented her research on vitamin D, vitamin B complex, and sleep disorders.
 (Enrollment is free!)
 Dr. Gominak describes her clinical experience using a unique vitamin D and vitamin B complex protocol to improve sleep, immune function and gastrointestinal health.

 If you wish in to expand your skill set even more, take a look at our online course by Dr. Gominak, Sleep Primer for Mental Health Professionals.

 Gao Q, Kou T, Zhuang B, Ren Y, Dong X, Wang Q. The Association between Vitamin D Deficiency and Sleep Disorders: A Systematic Review and Meta-Analysis.
 Nutrients.
 2018;10(10):1395.
 Published 2018 Oct 1. doi:10.3390/nu10101395